-During the final year, in addition to regular coursework, the student will prepare a one-person thesis exhibition for the Lawrence Alloway Gallery or some other suitable venue on campus.
-As part of the thesis requirement, the student will submit to the department appropriate visual documentation (color slides, photographs, digital images, videos) of the exhibition and a written commentary that conforms to the Graduate School’s requirements for master’s theses.
+During the final year, in addition to regular coursework, the student will prepare a one-person thesis exhibition for the Lawrence Alloway Gallery.
 The written thesis should complement the visual work as an articulation of the student’s thoughts and objectives within the broader context of arts and ideas.
 Third-year students will also participate in the Paul W. Zuccaire Art Gallery’s annual M.F.A. group exhibition.

 E. Teaching Requirement

-All graduate students are required to assist in teaching a minimum of one semester; this course offers three credits toward the M.F.A. degree under ARS 531.
-In addition, the Art department requires a preliminary semester of observing in the course to be taught under faculty supervision during the following semester.
-The semester of observation offers an optional three credits toward the degree.
-Beyond the three or six credits teaching practicum applied toward the degree, all other teaching by students with Teaching Assistantships is part of their obligation and is done without academic credit.
+All graduate students are required to observe a faculty and assist in teaching for a minimum of one semester; this course offers three credits toward the M.F.A. degree under ARS 531.
+After the observation, a graduate student will teach a class as an instructor of record which offers an additional three credits toward the MFA degree.
+Beyond these six credits applied toward the MFA degree, all other teachings by students with stipends will be part of their obligation and additional teachings will be required without earning additional academic credit.

 F. Course Requirements